NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/private-net/cloudflared/_index.md

    $ cloudflared tunnel run --icmpv4-src <IP of primary interface>
    ```

-Cloudflare will now proxy traffic from enrolled devices, except for the traffic excluded in your [split tunnel settings](#3-route-private-network-ips-through-warp).
+Khulnasoft will now proxy traffic from enrolled devices, except for the traffic excluded in your [split tunnel settings](#3-route-private-network-ips-through-warp).
 For more information on how Gateway forwards traffic, refer to [Gateway proxy](/cloudflare-one/policies/gateway/proxy/).

 ### Create Zero Trust policies